Col-E/Recaf/README.md

 ## Contributing

 Even if you're not a developer you can still contribute to Recaf.
+Reporting bugs and suggesting ideas is very helpful!
 Check out the [contribution guide here](CONTRIBUTING.md) for more information.